-1.5. | How to get to ISCSP
+1.5 How to get to ISCSP

-The classes of the Portuguese Intensive Language Course (PILC) will take place at the facilities of ISCSP, the School of Social and Political Sciences of the Universidade de Lisboa.
-ISCSP is located about 15 minutes away, by bus, from the city centre, but there is one bus, departing from Marquês de Pombal, that drops you right in front of ISCSP.
-The above mentioned bus is 723 (direction to Algés).
+The classes of the Portuguese Intensive Language Course (PILC) take place at the facilities of the Institute for Social and Political Sciences of the Universidade de Lisboa.
+The ISCSP is located about 15 minutes away, by bus, from the city centre, but there is a bus, departing from Marquês de Pombal, that drops you right at the door of ISCSP: bus 723 (going to Algés).

-Our address:
+Our address